PGA back at Southern Hills as Mickelson debates a return

 Top sponsors dropped him, Mickelson released a statement that read more like an explanation than an apology, and he said he “desperately” needed time away.

-Now it’s a matter of whether the PGA Championship is the time to return, one of several subplots to a major that is sure to provide intrigue even before the first shot is struck.
+Now it’s a matter of when he returns.
+His absence figures to be glaring, one of several subplots to a major that is sure to provide intrigue even before the first shot is struck.

-Woods was the last PGA champion who didn’t return in 2008 because he was recovering from reconstructive surgery on his left knee.
-Before that it was Ben Hogan in 1949 as he recovered from far worse injuries when his car was hit by a bus in West Texas.
+Woods hasn’t declared for certain that he will play another major, though he was in Tulsa last week to play — and walk — a practice round, and it would be a surprise if he didn’t play.
+Woods won the PGA Championship at Southern Hills the last time it was there in 2007.

-Facing the public and the press could be more daunting than trying to attack the Southern Hills greens that architect Gil Hanse reworked in a restoration project geared toward making the course a modern test without losing the charm of its original Perry Maxwell design.
+It’s not exactly the same course.
+Gil Hanse and Jim Wagner finished a restoration project at Southern Hills geared toward making the course a modern test without losing the charm of its original Perry Maxwell design.

+Along with bringing back a creek that cuts through the 10th and 17th fairways, the edges of the greens now funnel shots away from the putting surfaces instead of toward the center, putting a premium on being in the fairway and at the right angle depending on the pin.

-Woods and Mickelson have been such an enormous part of golf for so long they still can overshadow the generation who would seem to have a better chance of hoisting that 27-pound Wanamaker Trophy.
+Woods has cast such a huge shadow on the sport for so long that it’s easy to overlook the strongest field of the four majors and who might best have a chance of hoisting that 27-pound Wanamaker Trophy.

 That starts with a pair of Texans who head to the other side of the Red River to chase different versions of the Grand Slam.